Best Ping Irons 2025: we test the clubs from golf’s most forgiving brand

 Best Ping irons at a glance:

-The T is a second-generation Ping Blueprint iron, which has to say the brand's switch to forged constructions for very elite player irons is working.
-If the marquee hadn’t hit the spot things just wouldn’t have progressed past the original.
+The T is a second-generation Ping Blueprint iron, which says that the brand's switch to forged constructions for very elite player irons is working.
+If the marquee hadn’t hit the spot, things just wouldn’t have progressed past the original.

-In my book the T comes with a brilliant head shape and profile, yes the sole width is incredibly narrow but I completely understand why the eyes of decent golfers would be drawn to this super elegant beauty.
-Thanks to having the same 7-iron loft as the brilliant Blueprint S our test data has the pair down as being pretty evenly matched on a spreadsheet, but thanks to its cavity back construction the S will provide some additional ball speed protection when shots are hit away from center face.
+In our book, the T comes with a brilliant head shape and profile; yes, the sole width is incredibly narrow, but I completely understand why the eyes of decent golfers would be drawn to this super elegant beauty.
+Thanks to having the same 7-iron loft as the brilliant Blueprint S our test data has the pair down as being pretty evenly matched on a spreadsheet, but thanks to its cavity back construction, the S will provide some additional ball speed protection when shots are hit away from center face.

-I wouldn’t be doing my job if I didn’t recommend anyone drawn to this model should also hit the Blueprint S, as my gut feeling is 95% of golfers will get better results from the slightly more forgiving players’ model.
+We wouldn’t be doing our job if we didn’t recommend that anyone drawn to this model should also hit the Blueprint S, as my gut feeling is 95% of golfers will get better results from the slightly more forgiving players’ model.

 Pros